mas-bandwidth/gafferongames/content/post/reading_and_writing_packets.md

 There are other issues as well.
 If a struct contains pointers you can’t just serialize that value over the network and expect a valid pointer on the other side.
 Also, if you have variable sized structures, such as an array of 32 elements, but most of the time it’s empty or only has a few elements, it's wasteful to always send the array at worst case size.
 A better approach would support a variable length encoding that only sends the actual number of elements in the array.

-Ultimately, the issue that really drives a stake into the heart of this approach is <strong><span style="text-decoration: underline;">security</span></strong>.
+Ultimately, the issue that really drives a stake into the heart of this approach is __security__.

-It’s a <em><span style="text-decoration: underline;">massive</span></em> security risk to take data coming in over the network and trust it.
-And I can’t think of anything more trusting than taking a block of data sent to you over the network and just copying it into a struct.
+It’s a _massive_ security risk to take data coming in over the network and trust it, and that's exactly what you do if you just copy a block of memory sent over the network into your struct.
 Wheee!
-What if somebody constructs a malicious packet and sends it to you with 0xFFFFFFFF in the <strong>numElements </strong>of <strong>PacketB</strong> causing you to trash all over memory when you process that packet?
+What if somebody constructs a malicious packet and sends it to you with 0xFFFFFFFF in the __numElements__ of __PacketB__ causing you to trash all over memory when you process that packet?

-You should, no you <span style="text-decoration: underline;">must</span>, at minimum do some sort of per-field checking that values are in range vs. blindly accepting what is sent to you.
+You should, no you _must_, at minimum do some sort of per-field checking that values are in range vs. blindly accepting what is sent to you.
 This is why the memcpy struct approach is rarely used in professional games.

 ## Read and Write Functions